NVIDIA/hpc-container-maker/docs/building_blocks.md

 The [gdrcopy](#gdrcopy) building block should be installed prior to this building block.

-As a side effect, this building block modifies `PATH` and `LD_LIBRARY_PATH` to include the MVAPICH2-GDR build.

 As a side effect, a toolchain is created containing the MPI compiler wrappers.
 The toolchain can be passed to other operations that want to build using the MPI compiler wrappers.